GeorgeLeithead/LiLo_Public/README.md

 Public repository for the LiLo (Ladder In Ladder Out) Mobile Application.

 ## Overview
 LiLo helps facilitate advanced leverage cryptocurrency trading on the ByBit exchange.
-As an alternative to the ByBit mobile and Web applications, LiLo provides quick and efficient ordering with the added benefit of ladderd contract orders.
+As an alternative to the ByBit mobile and Web applications, LiLo provides quick and efficient ordering with the added benefit of laddered contract orders.

 ### Features
 - Real-time market information.
 Including positive and negative price change highlighting, market 24hr price highs and lows, 1hr and 24hr percentage changes along with trading volume.